MagnusS/mirage-mimic/README.md

 mimic
 =====

-This unikernel mimics a service in another network by acquiring a local IP address, opening the same ports and then forwarding all traffic to the remote host through a SOCKS server.
+This unikernel mimics a host in another network by acquiring a local IP address, opening the same ports and then forwarding all traffic to the remote host through a SOCKS server.

 ### Build
 ```